Neuralink’s tech embeds tiny wires in the brain to read electrical pulses

 The chip contains so-called analog pixels, which amplify and filter neural signals before they’re converted into digital bits.
 (Neuralink claims their design is at least five times smaller than the known state of the art.)
 One analog pixel can capture the entire neural signals sample 20,000 samples per second with 10 bits of resolution, resulting in 200 Mbps of neural data for each of the 1,024 channels recorded.

 Once the signals are amplified, they’re converted and digitized by on-chip analog-to-digital converters, which directly characterize the shape of neuron pulses.
-According to Neuralink, it takes the N1 only 900 nanoseconds to compute the neural data.
+According to Neuralink, it takes the N1 only 900 nanoseconds to compute incoming neural data.

-They’ll be connected via small wires under the scalp to an inductive coil behind the year, which in turn will pair wirelessly through the skin to a battery-powered Bluetooth device called the Link.
+The N1 will be connected via small wires under the scalp to an inductive coil behind the year, which in turn will pair wirelessly through the skin to a battery-powered Bluetooth device called the Link.
 Neuralink says that the implants will be configurable through a smartphone app, and that patients might be able to control buttons and perhaps redirect outputs from the phone to a keyboard or mouse on a computer.
+(One of Neuralink’s aspirational goals is to allow a tetraplegic to type at 40 words per minute, said Musk.)

 Neuralinks system faces competition from the Pentagon, which has financed research to develop robotic control systems that would enable brain control of prosthetic devices.
 Separately, researchers with backing from the Defense Advanced Research Projects Agency have managed to create interfaces allowing quadriplegics to manipulate robot arms with dexterity.